datapastry/datapastry.github.io/_posts/2019-08-09-how-to-successfully-deliver-a-data-science-project.md

 Once your data scientist has completed their first MVP, the end-to-end framework for building, deploying and evaluating machine learning models will be in place.
 They can then build on this and iteratively improve their data science solution over time.

+Ensuring your data scientist’s work gets into production ASAP also means they’ll get visibility across the organisation very early on.

+You’ll find that other stakeholders suddenly take much more of an interest in your data scientist’s output once they’ve put something concrete out into the real world.
+Expect to receive a lot of feedback of both the positive and negative variety!

+All this will provide further fuel for your data scientist to improve the quality of their work.

+On the flip side, if your data scientist doesn’t quickly put their models into production, then it’ll be a long time -- if ever -- before you see any kind of value from them.
+It’s common to see data scientists in this position wasting time on various theoretical exercises that go nowhere (or watching YouTube videos).
+This is very demoralising!

 ## Empowering your data scientist

 To get the most value from a data scientist, you should act as a facilitator for the work they do and make it easy for them to effect change.
 But what does this actually mean?